12 Qawl 167 B.E. (Baha’i Calendar)

 Soundtrack in my head: The Fauns, “Cool Stuff”

 My DJ set last night was one of my favorites.
-It wasn’t necessarily my best–indeed it had a couple of weak spots–but I felt like I was headed in the right musical direction.
+It wasn’t necessarily my best–indeed it had a couple of weak spots–but I felt like I was headed in the right musical direction, and developing my sound.